-As a share of tangible banking assets, SGKB's liquid assets of 25.3% exceeded the bank's market funds of 23.0% as of 31 December 2020.
+As a share of tangible banking assets, SGKB's liquid assets of 26.6% exceeded the bank's market funds of 21.2% as of 30 June 2021.
 Although some of its domestic peers still have stronger reserves compared with their market funding reliance, we do regard the bank's liquid resources as adequate, also in light of the term structure of the market funding and the available guarantee, with both factors limiting refinancing risks.

-As of year-end 2019, the bank reported cash and interbank assets of CHF6.6 billion and a liquid financial investment book of CHF1.5 billion, which together comprised 22.6% of its total balance sheet.
-During 2020, SGKB's cash and interbank assets increased to CHF8.2 billion, as a result of the higher volumes of sight deposits that can be placed at the SNB at 0% interest.
-Together with its CHF1.5 billion investment portfolio, which was broadly unchanged from year-end 2019, liquid assets thus represented 25.3% of SGKB's balance sheet as of 31 December 2020, while the bank's Liquidity Coverage Ratio (LCR) stood at 143% as of the same date.
+During the first half of 2021, SGKB's cash and interbank assets increased to CHF9.0 billion from CHF8.2 billion, as a result of the higher volumes of sight deposits that can be placed at the SNB at 0% interest.
+Together with its CHF1.5 billion investment portfolio, which was broadly unchanged from year-end 2020, liquid assets thus represented 26.6% of SGKB's balance sheet as of 30 June 2021, up from 25.3% as of year-end 2020, while the bank's Liquidity Coverage Ratio (LCR) stood at 154% and 143% as of the same dates, respectively.